Contact in Germany

 Shlomo Assistant &

-Some years ago I made a decisions to help the poor and needy people in Israel that are suffering from hardships.
+Some years ago we made a decisions to help the poor and needy people in Israel that are suffering from hardships.
 Yad Rachamim is the reality of that decisions, arising through numerous personal encounters and experiences with the people in Israel and eventually leading to the founding of the non-profit organization Yad Rachamim, Hand of Mercy in Israel.

-We help Jewish people in need with support, funds, encouragement, information, expertise and other benefits and we also support organizations that provide aid to them.
+We help the people in need with support, funds, encouragement, information, expertise and other benefits and we also support organizations that provide aid to them.
 Yad Rachamim helps individuals in many different ways including clothing, day-to-day practical help, education, friendship and loving kindness.

 Our office is located in downtown Jerusalem, Israel with contact offices in the USA and Germany.
 Please feel free to contact us via “Contact” tab on the menu.